hafizsem/DSP-project-Library-Catalog/README.md

  -#THIS IS OUR REPORT FROM THIS PROJECT
  [Group04_DATA SCIENCE PROGRAMMING REPORT.pdf](https://github.com/hafizsem/DSP-project-Library-Catalog/files/7940106/Group04_DATA.SCIENCE.PROGRAMMING.REPORT.pdf)

+# Library Catalog System

+## Overview

-This project sole purpose is to create a perfect manageable system for librarian to keep track and organize the amount of data its received on daily basis, when an user preferably called the librarian is using the library catalogue system all the feature of this program can be utilized by the librarian
+This project aims to create a comprehensive and easily manageable system for librarians to efficiently organize and track the library's daily data.
+The system provides a user-friendly interface for librarians to perform various tasks related to managing the library catalog.

-     The feature provided in the library catalog system 1.)
-Searching section, the librarian can directly insert the book ISBN or the book tittle that the library visitor is seeking for to identify the book info 2.)
-Status checking, post searching the book in searching section, the book status will be shown either the book is available for borrowing or restricted to leave the library 3.)
-Adding new book, using SQL lite as the data retainer, the librarian can straightforward adding new book into the database
-     4.)
-Borrow, the librarian can enter the data of the library member borrowed book inside the system database
+## Features

+### 1. Searching Section

+Librarians can easily search for books by entering either the book ISBN or title.
+This feature enables quick identification of book information, streamlining the process for library visitors.

+### 2. Status Checking

+After searching for a book, the system displays its status, indicating whether the book is available for borrowing or restricted to remain in the library.

+### 3. Adding New Books

+Using SQLite as the data retainer, librarians can effortlessly add new books to the database.
+The system ensures a smooth process for expanding the library collection.

+### 4. Borrowing

+Librarians can enter relevant data for library members borrowing books, keeping track of who has borrowed what and when.

+### 5. Returning

-     5.)
-Return, library members can return the book they borrow by consulting the librarian, if the book is not returned prior the promised return date, a small fine will automatically calculated 6.)
-Register new user, the librarian can help new library visitor to be a member of the library so that they can use privilege of borrowing the library book
+Library members can return borrowed books through the librarian.
+If a book is not returned by the promised return date, the system automatically calculates a small fine.

-     1- Insert more complete book info:-
-        ● Put the location inquiry of books such as arranged by genre, input the author 3- Take account of multiple copies of the same book.
+### 6. Registering New Users

+Librarians can assist new library visitors in becoming members, providing them with the privilege of borrowing library books.

+### Additional Enhancements

+1. **Insert More Complete Book Info:**
+   - The system allows librarians to input additional book information such as the location arranged by genre and author details.

+2. **Handling Multiple Copies:**
+   - The system accounts for multiple copies of the same book, ensuring accurate inventory management.

+3. **Inserting Front Covers:**
-     3- Insert the front cover of the book when the user wants to search.
+   - Librarians can upload and display front covers of books, enhancing the visual experience for users during the search.

+4. **Fine Management via Email:**
-     4- Insert fine by sending the email to users who are overdue the deadline.
+   - The system automatically sends email notifications to users who have overdue books, including details of fines incurred.

+## Getting Started

+To deploy and use the Library Catalog System, follow the steps outlined in the [Installation Guide](#) and refer to the [User Manual](#) for detailed instructions on using each feature.

+## Contributing

+If you would like to contribute to the development of the Library Catalog System, please follow our [Contribution Guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+We would like to express our gratitude to the open-source community for their invaluable contributions and support in making this project possible.